-Step One: Heat the oven to 400 degrees F. Add the slices of bacon to a casserole dish and bake for 20 minutes or until it's slightly crispy.
+Step One: Heat the oven to 400 degrees F. Add the slices of bacon to a casserole dish or rimmed baking sheet and bake for 20 minutes or until it's slightly crispy.
 Take the bacon out of the dish and cut it into 1-inch pieces.

 Step Two: Take a sharp knife and cut slits in each of the chicken breasts.
 Then prepare stacks of jalapeno slices, cheddar, and bacon.
 Place one stack into each of the slits.

-Step Three: Place the pieces of chicken in the dish and put them in the oven.
-Bake for 40 minutes or until the chicken is cooked to 160 degrees F.
+Step Three: Place the pieces of chicken in the baking dish and put them in the oven.
+Bake the hasselback stuffed chicken breast for 40 minutes or until the chicken is cooked to 160 degrees F.

 Step Four: While the low carb jalapeno popper hasselback chicken is baking, prepare the sauce.
 Mix together the softened cream cheese, butter, cream, and salt with a whisk.
 Serve the cooked chicken with the cream cheese sauce and enjoy!

 Tips & Variations For Jalapeño Popper Hasselback Chicken